Noncommutative Bennett and Rosenthal inequalities: Improved noncommutative Rosenthal's inequality

 Then we find

 Thus the right-hand side gives exactly the square function we expect for Gaussian variables.
-However, with non-trivial additional group action $BB^*$ and $B^*B$ look quite different and the group action interferes significantly. } \end{rem}
+However, with nontrivial additional group action $BB^*$ and $B^*B$ look quite different, and the group action interferes significantly. \end{rem}

-Using \eqref{rosnc2}, we can prove Corollary \ref{cs} which will play a central role in the application to compressed sensing in the next section.
+Using (\ref{rosnc2}), we can prove Corollary \ref{cs} which will play a central role in the application to compressed sensing in the next section. \begin{pf*}{Proof of Corollary \ref{cs}} By Jensen's inequality, we have